build your business.

 As part of the current project, we will be creating an online platform that connects consumers with local food producers.

-In future years, we would like to see this platform continue to grow into an interactive "Virtual Regional Gastronomy Trail" to encourage not only sales, but also stimulate tourism.
+In future years, we would like to see this platform continue to grow into an interactive "Virtual Regional Tour of Gastronomy" to encourage not only sales, but also stimulate tourism.

 University of Arizona Department of Agricultural Education, Technology and Innovation